alexfriedman39/alexfriedman39.fastrobots.github.io/index.md

 Hi!
 My name is Alex Friedman, and I am a MEng student studying mechanical engineering.
 I am interested in biomechanics and robotics.
 At Cornell I am a member of SWE Outreach, and I play on the women's club hockey team.
 As well, I enjoy hiking, reading, and skiing.

-Below you will find an updated account of the work I have done so far this semester in Fast Robots.
-So far we have completed up to lab 11!
+Below you will find an updated account of all the work I did this semester in Fast Robots!

 ## Labs